 For security reasons if the code is not used it will expire after 30 days.
 However you can login to Your Accounts Online to request a new one.

-When installing the EBS Authenticator App you will be asked to enable push notifications.
-Enabling push notifications allows us to send you secure automated messages even when the app is not open, every time you log into Your Accounts Online.
-By responding to this automated message you are confirming that it really is you logging into your account.
+When installing the EBS Authenticator App you may be asked to enable notifications.
+Enabling notifications allows us to send you secure automated messages even when the app is not open, every time you log into Your Accounts Online.
+Responding to this automated message is the quickest and easiest way that you can confirm that it really is you logging into your account.